sosy-lab/sv-witnesses/test-harnesses/README.md

 A witness validator may now produce a test harness.
 For example, you can use [CPAchecker](http://cpachecker.sosy-lab.org) to produce the test harness:

-``scripts/cpa.sh -generate-test-harness -spec PropertyUnreachCall.prp -spec example-2-witness.graphml example-2.i``
+``scripts/cpa.sh -generateTestHarness -spec PropertyUnreachCall.prp -spec example-2-witness.graphml example-2.i``

 CPAchecker produces the following [test harness](example-2-harness.c) (``example-2-harness.c``) for this example: